WSLegion/WH2_Darkelf_mod/README.md

       * +10 MD
    * Medusa units:
       * +35% range
-      * +20% missile damage
       * +10 MD
+      * Increased Explosion Damage for missiles
    * Enable poison attack for all units in her army (missile and melee)
 # Hellebron
 ## Stage 1 (level 10)
    * Witch elves, Sisters of Slaughter and Har Ganeth Executioners: